faizaan1abd/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 10. These will deploy models that you can experiment with for both chat and completion tasks as you go along.

       > **Note**: You can ignore any error related to assignment of roles to view the quota limits.

-     > **Note**: Azure OpenAI offers a variety of models, each optimized for different balances of capabilities and performance.
-In this exercise, you'll be using the **gpt-4o-mini** and a completion model, which is well-suited for tasks like summarizing and generating natural language and code.
-For more details on the available models in Azure OpenAI, refer to the [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) page in the Azure OpenAI documentation.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps